-A4.14 FRS 102 does not prescribe which entities prepare financial statements and preparers should apply the requirements of the Act in determining whether financial statements (either individual or consolidated) are required.
-FRS 102 sets out the requirements for a complete set of financial statements that present fairly the financial position, financial

-- performance and cash flows of an entity, where these are required by law, or other regulation or requirement. - A4.15 A parent company preparing consolidated financial statements under section 434(2) of the Act must publish its company financial statements together with the consolidated financial statements, although section 408 of the Act provides an exemption from including the company's individual profit and loss account.
+- A4.14 FRS 102 does not prescribe which entities prepare financial statements and preparers should apply the requirements of the Act in determining whether financial statements (either individual or consolidated) are required.
+FRS 102 sets out the requirements for a complete set of financial statements that give a true and fair view of the financial position, financial performance and, where required to be presented, cash flows of an entity, where these are required by law, or other regulation or requirement. - A4.15 A parent company preparing consolidated financial statements under section 434(2) of the Act must publish its company financial statements together with the consolidated financial statements, although section 408 of the Act provides an exemption from including the company's individual profit and loss account.